copernicus-mogley/zkav.club/README.md

 Learn together, build together.

-A recurring livestream series combining topical talks and hands-on, community-led workshops exploring free and open-source software (FOSS) and decentralized tech.
+A recurring livestream where communities learn by doing.
+Combining topical talks and hands-on, community-led workshops where we explore free and open-source software (FOSS) and decentralized tech.
 It’s participatory — learn, contribute, and help shape how communities share information, with privacy always in focus.

 Salon: Live group discussions about p2p file sharing, decentralized governance, brand/design, transcription, and the latest FOSS.